Protecting Bystander Privacy via Selective Hearing in Audio LLMs: SH-Bench

 \subsection{Overview}

 SH-Bench is a benchmark that contains both a test set and a training set, enabling the evaluation and improvement of bystander privacy protection in audio LLMs through the task of selective hearing.
 It is designed to assess whether audio LLMs can attend only to target speakers using a test set, which is divided into two partitions: a real-audio partition and a synthetic-audio partition.
-Beyond evaluation, SH-Bench also supports model improvement by providing a separate training set for fine-tuning (its construction is described in \S\ref{sec:fine-tuning}).
+Beyond evaluation, SH-Bench also supports model improvement by providing a separate training set for fine-tuning (the construction of the training set is in \S\ref{sec:fine-tuning}).

-SH-Bench dataset contains 3,968 audio files totalling approximately 157.5 hours of speech from 285 unique speakers.
+The SH-Bench dataset contains 3,968 audio files totalling approximately 157.5 hours of speech from 285 unique speakers.
 Each test audio is paired with 10 multiple-choice questions (MCQs), and each training audio with 20, resulting in a total of 77.36k MCQs across the dataset.
-The statistics of the dataset is detailed in Table \ref{tab:shbench_stats}.
+The key statistics of the dataset are given in Table \ref{tab:shbench_stats}.